'Tomb Raider' reboot tests Oscar-winner Vikander's star power

 “Tomb Raider” arrives at a time when Hollywood is putting more women in central roles in the macho blockbuster genre.

-It is also a bet Warner Bros. has placed on Vikander to be Hollywood’s next breakout female action star following the roaring success of little-known Israeli actress Gal Gadot in last year’s“Wonder Woman.”
+It is also a bet Warner Bros. has placed on Vikander to be Hollywood’s next breakout female action star following the roaring success of little-known Israeli actress Gal Gadot in last year’s “Wonder Woman.”

-Vikander, who won a best supporting actress Oscar in 2016 for“The Danish Girl,” had yet to take on top billing in a blockbuster and is best known for her intense, emotionally dramatic performances.
+Vikander, who won a best supporting actress Oscar in 2016 for “The Danish Girl,” had yet to take on top billing in a blockbuster and is best known for her intense, emotionally dramatic performances.

-“I too had to overcome, like Lara, a lot of questioning,” Vikander said.“But it’s an adventure, and I was really intrigued to go on it.”
+“I too had to overcome, like Lara, a lot of questioning,” Vikander said.
+“But it’s an adventure, and I was really intrigued to go on it.”

 Reporting by Reuters Television in Los Angeles and London; Writing by Eric Kelsey; Editing by Sandra Maler